castacks/UniCeption/uniception/models/encoders/README.md

 ## Example Unit Testing

-Add the new encoder to the encoder factory in `__init__.py` and the encoder list in `tests/test_encoders.py`.
+Add the new encoder to the encoder factory in `__init__.py` and the encoder list in `tests/models/encoders/test_encoders.py`.
 Additional tests can also be added as required.

-Look at the main call in `test_encoders.py` to update what tests are run.
+Look at `tests/models/encoders/test_encoders.py` to see what tests are run.

+Additionally, if the new encoder is an image encoder, you can add to the encoder list in `tests/models/encoders/viz_image_encoders.py` for saving PCA visualizations of the encoder outputs to the `local/pca_images` directory.

 ## Developer Guidelines